chris1111/NativeDisplayBrightness/Readme.md

-This a utility application to control monitor brightness with the (← ARROW_LEFT), (→ ARROW_RIGHT) keys.
+This a utility application to control monitor brightness with the (F1), (F2) keys.
 It utilizes DDC/CI, but this app doesn't have the freezing issues that similar aplications tend to suffer from.

 Usage ➤ [Usage](https://github.com/chris1111/NativeDisplayBrightness/blob/master/Usage.md)